flexu/Documentation/FAQ.md

 ## HOW CAN I USE FLEXU? ##

-**FLEXU** is designed to act as a trusted, stable and non-volatile token that can be used by any instiution or any community that is seeking a currency which can be used for practical purporses.
+**FLEXU** is designed to act as a trusted, stable and non-volatile token that can be used by any institution or any community that is seeking a currency which can be used for practical purporses.
 There will be a number of features that will address design gaps on the Ethereum network.
 This includes usage as:

 1. _Purchase of goods and services_ - the most practical usage of **FLEXU**, where we will partner with payment providers;
 2. _Exchange_ - exchange **FLEXU** for either ETH or fiat currencies;